robert-westenberger/knowledgebase/real-estate/property-managers.md

 - The property manager should have incentives that align with mine.
 - The agreement should require prompt transfer of leases, tenant ledgers, applications, inspection records, keys, deposits/funds, invoices and accounting records when management ends.
 - Can provide references to other properties they have managed in the past.
+- Company can explain in detail how they screen tenants, verify income, employment, rental history
 # Bad
 - Property Managers that have clients that have a huge number of units
 - "We keep all the late fees".
 No thanks retard.